xebia-functional/lambda/blog/README.md

 transition smoothly.
 Contact us today to learn how our Rust team can take your projects to the next level, ensuring that they run faster, smoother, and more cost-effectively in the cloud.

+### Special thanks

+Finally, I would like to give a shout-out to my fellow Xebians, Paul LaCrosse and Valentin Kasas, who helped me with development, benchmarking, asset creation, proofing, and sanity checking.
+I think I am still sane, and I have them to thank for it.